ska-telescope/developer.skatelescope.org/src/about/safe-for-ska.rst

 There are weekly sync meetings for the two ARTs.
 Most teams run two-week sprints, starting with detailed planning, based off the preliminary plan made during PI planning.
 The sprint ends with a review and retrospective, to allow teams to learn from what happened in the sprint, so they can maintain what's good and try to improve things that went badly.
-Teams often have stand-ups - short meetings held on a frequent basis (often daily, sometimes less often).
+Teams have stand-ups - short meetings held on a frequent basis (often daily, sometimes less often).
 Because many teams are distributed, these are sometimes text-only stand-ups held in Slack, rather than a video call.
 In any case, they are frequent meetings so that the Scrum Master knows of any major hold-ups, and perhaps do something about some of those problems.
-The ART program teams also meet on a weekly or fortnightly basis.
+The ART program teams also follow these practices.

 The other way of getting information on what the teams are doing is via demos.
 Teams demo completed Features, or Features which need feedback from a wider range of stakeholders.
-These can be small demos to the team and key stakeholders, or larger demos to the ART or to the whole of the SKA Software Solution organisation at a System demo.
+These can be small demos to the team and key stakeholders, or larger System demos to the ART or to the whole of the SKA Software Solution organisation at a PI demo.
-There is usually at least one demo in each ART each sprint, and at least one System demo per PI.
+There is usually at least one System demo in each ART each sprint, and at least one PI demo per PI.
 The demos show how we value working code, one of the key Agile values.
 And we will often hold discussion workshops to work on particular Features.

 At the end of the PI, teams' progress towards their objectives is assessed.
-This happens during the PI as objectives are completed, and continues into the Innovation sprint.
+This happens during the PI as objectives are completed, and continues into the Innovation and Planning sprint.
-The Innovation sprint is when teams can try out new ideas, get involved in hackathons, and generally work on things that don't fit into the priorities for a PI.
+The Innovation and Planning sprint is when teams can try out new ideas, get involved in hackathons, and generally work on things that don't fit into the priorities for a PI.
-During the Innovation sprint, there is also a review and retrospective event for everyone involved in SKA software.
+During the Innovation and Planning sprint, there is also a review and retrospective event for everyone involved in SKA software.
 Just as reviews and retrospectives at the team levels allow the team to improve, the review and retrospective for the SKA Software organisation allows us to seek improvements, using the scientific method of formulating a hypothesis ("If we do X, we will improve Y"), performing the experiment (implementing X), and measuring the outcome (looking at our metrics to see if Y is improved).

 This is a very brief introduction to SKA SAFe.
-We strongly encourage people working on SKA Software to take the SAFe for Teams training that's offered.
+We strongly encourage people working on SKA Software to take the SAFe® for Teams training that's offered.
 You may notice a heavy emphasis on meetings and communication.
 SAFe makes the cost of working in a large distributed project extrinsic.
 When you can't just pop down the corridor for a chat, or even expect someone to be awake for a video call, you have to provide and use more formal methods to ensure that information gets to the people who need it.

-If you have any questions about SAFe at SKA, have a look at our Questions, mail XXX or ask on Slack channel YYY.
+If you have any questions about SAFe® at SKA, have a look at our [Questions](https://confluence.skatelescope.org/questions), mail XXX or ask on Slack channel YYY.